MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 The Atlassian Jira connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
 If you choose **Everyone**, indexed data will appear in the search results for all users.
 If you choose **Only people with access to this data source**, indexed data will appear in the search results for users who have access to them.
 In Atlassian Jira, security permissions are defined using project permission schemes containing site-level groups and project roles.
 Issue-level security can also be defined using issue-level permission schemes.

 >[!IMPORTANT]
->The Jira cloud Microsoft Graph connector must be able to read a user’s email ID in Jira to appropriately assign security permissions in Microsoft Search.
+>The Jira cloud Microsoft Graph connector must be able to read a user’s email ID in Jira to appropriately assign security permissions in Microsoft Search and Microsoft 365 Copilot.
 This requires you to ensure either of the following:
 - All users should have selected the ‘Anyone’ option for their profile visibility settings.
 To learn more about profile visibility settings, refer to the [documentation by Atlassian](https://support.atlassian.com/atlassian-account/docs/update-your-profile-and-visibility-settings/).
 - For organizations using ‘Managed accounts’ (All the Atlassian accounts with email addresses from your verified domain become managed accounts.
 Refer [this documentation](https://support.atlassian.com/user-management/docs/what-are-managed-accounts/) for more information) -
 >    * All users, who are part of managed accounts, must have the managed account setting selected in profile visibility settings.